CartoDB/carto-workshop/madrid.md

 ![widgets-edit](imgs/widgets-edit.png)

 * Now you can filter and display aggregate information with widgets.
-* We will add a last widget later.
+* Add a last widget for `name` field from "Metro Lines" layer.

 ![widgets](imgs/widgets.png)